Starting HIV Treatment

 More information about which drugs to take can be found in the US government's treatment guidelines.

 With any HIV regimen, a major problem can be the development of resistance.
 When HIV makes copies of itself (reproduces), it can make changes, called mutations.
 Some mutations prevent certain HIV drugs from working.
 When this happens, we say that HIV has become "resistant" to a particular HIV drug.
-Your viral load can increase quickly if resistance occurs and you may have to switch regimens.
+Your viral load can increase quickly if resistance occurs and you may have to switch drug regimens.

 In addition, if you become resistant to one drug, you become resistant to other drugs in the same class.
 This is known as cross-resistance.
 The more drugs you are resistant to, the fewer treatment choices you have.

 Before starting HIV treatment, it is important that your health care provider do a resistance test to find out if you have drug-resistant HIV.
-This helps determine which drugs will work best for you.
+This helps determine which drugs might work best for you.
 The treatment guidelines recommend resistance tests for:

 One of the strategies in HIV treatment is to think ahead.
 We know that drugs may stop working because of resistance and cross-resistance.
 When you and your health care provider choose your first regimen, it is also important to think about which drugs could be used in future regimens if your original HIV drugs stop working.
-This process is called sequencing.
+This process is called sequencing your treatment.
 It ensures that you will have other treatment options available if resistance develops.

 This article was provided by The Well Project.
 Visit The Well Project's Web site to learn more about their resources and initiatives for women living with HIV.
 The Well Project shares its content with TheBody.com to ensure all people have access to the highest quality treatment information available.
 The Well Project receives no advertising revenue from TheBody.com or the advertisers on this site.
 No advertiser on this site has any editorial input into The Well Project's content.